MarekPikula/serenitycode.dev/content/post/2019/09/quartus-sv-gotchas/index.md

 ### Double semicolon

 It's not particularly bad thing of Quartus to point out.
-It could be considered a correctly assesed linter error.
-It doesn't like double semicolons at the end of a line.
+It could be considered a correctly assessed linter error.
+Quartus doesn't like double semicolons at the end of a line.

 Quartus might report it as error [10170](https://www.intel.com/content/www/us/en/programmable/quartushelp/18.1/index.htm#msgs/msgs/evrfx_veri_syntax_error.htm).